 The well-being and health of our local donors and volunteers is always our top priority.
 During these challenging times, Marsh Regional Blood Center is following all COVID-19 safety guidelines issued by the CDC and FDA to ensure that you are safe with us while saving lives.

 Is it safe to donate blood during the pandemic?

 COVID-19 doesn’t pose any known risk to blood donors during the donation process or from attending blood drives.
 Marsh is taking all necessary steps to prevent anyone who might be feeling unwell or running a fever from reaching our donor areas.

 We have implemented the following stringent safety protocols to ensure the safety of all donors and team members:

-- All donors and team members are required to wear a cloth face covering.
+- All donors are required to wear a mask or face covering.